 Licensed growers must notify DATCP at least 30 days before harvest is expected to begin, so department inspectors can collect samples for THC testing.
 Inspectors will sample each field, and each variety planted.
-If you have two separate fields, both planted to the same variety, the inspector would sample each field.
-If you have more than one variety planted in a single field, the inspector would sample each variety.
+If you have two separate fields, both planted to the same variety, the inspector will sample each field.
+If you have more than one variety planted in a single field, the inspector will sample each variety.
 The sampling process entails taking a cutting from the top 2 inches of multiple plants across the field to get an overall composite sample that is representative of the entire field.

 Fit for Commerce Certificates

 DATCP will issue a Fit for Commerce certificate for industrial hemp that passes the lab test.
 The certificate must accompany the hemp from licensed grower to licensed processor.
 Licensed processors must get a copy of the certificate for all hemp obtained from licensed growers.
 The department may seize harvested industrial hemp found without a certificate, and may suspend or revoke grower or processor licenses.

-If the analysis shows THC levels above 0.3 percent, it is a failed test.
-Growers can request a resampling, at their expense.
+If the analysis shows total THC levels above 0.3 percent, it is a failed test.
+Growers can request a resampling and analysis, at their expense.
 Only one resample per field or variety is permitted.
 If the retest fails or a retest is not requested, the grower will have 10 days to destroy the entire field where the sample was collected.
 DATCP will inspect the field after 10 days.
 If the crop has not been destroyed, DATCP may destroy it and invoice the grower for the cost.

 $250 per composite sample and test (each field and variety will need at least one sample/test).
 DATCP will invoice growers when sample results are distributed.

-Back to main Industrial Hemp Research Pilot program page
+Back to main Hemp Pilot Research program page